alanmcilwaine/welly-transport/Group Submission 2 Part 4/Usability Test Discussion.md

 - The most consistent user feedback is that stops and service icon in the services search page is not clearly differentiable.
 A fix could be to add text at the bottom of the icons to clearly state what the icon represents.

+Some of the most significant results include those from question one and five.
+The majority of users who tested our design gave us the same result for these questions.
+For those who didn’t align with the majority's consensus, their result was only one degree of opinion away from the majority.
+These results were that most users agreed that they would use the system frequently and that the systems functions were well integrated, for question one and five respectively.